dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

 * `main()` is a top-level function.
   A top-level variable or function is one that is declared outside a class definition.

-* The top lines import two libraries.
-All Dart files that use Angular APIs import `angular2.dart`.
-Only files that call `bootstrap()` import `bootstrap.dart`.

 * The second import, `app_component.dart`,
   pulls in the app component, `AppComponent`.